 As recordings grow in size, recording files take longer to download and respond more slowly when you use the seek slider to navigate during playback.
 To control file size, specify a threshold limit for a file.
 When the recording reaches this limit, Session Recording closes the file and creates an extra file to continue recording.
 This action is called a rollover.

 You can specify two thresholds for a rollover:

-To prevent the creation of many small files, Session Recording does not roll over until at least one hour elapses (this value is the minimum number that you can type) regardless of the value specified for the file size.
+To prevent the creation of many small files, Session Recording doesn’t roll over until at least one hour elapses regardless of the value specified for the file size.
 The exception to this rule is if the file size surpasses 300 MB.

 Specify the maximum file size for recordings

 - Log on to the machine hosting the Session Recording server.

 - From the Start menu, choose Session Recording Server Properties.